amarkum/interview-refresher-java-bigdata/src/main/resources/notes/interview-questions.md

 45.)
 What is fail fast & fail safe - DansakeIT
 46.)
 How do you Implement a Concurrent HashMap - DansakeIT 47.)
-With two threads printing odd and even, how to print sequence of number - Rapido
+With two threads printing odd and even, how to print sequence of number - Rapido 48.)
+What is composition, isA, hasA relationship - Accolite 49.)
+Difference between HashMap and LinkedHashMap - Accolite 50.)
+Why wait() method is part of Object class and not Thread - Accolite
 ```

 # SQL Interview Questions